 Contributions of clothing have been sent to the Hualapai Indians at the Grand Canyon, along with miscellaneous supplies to Stepping Stones Women’s Shelter, and the Yavapai Family Advocacy Center.
 Both dried and canned foods are donated to the Yavapai County Food Bank; yearly support is given to the Hopi Indian Educational Endowment Fund and to Prescott Valley Head Start and the Prescott Valley Library Literacy Program.
 The chapter has also been active in the Wickenburg Boot Breast Cancer Walk.

-We have had several state officers throughout the years and have members that are active in the National Descendants Project, giving their time to help computerize all members and their descendants into the NSDAR data bank.
+We have had several state officers throughout the years and have members that are active in the National Descendants Project, giving their time to help computerize records of all members and their descendants into the NSDAR data bank.
 We proudly co-hosted the 2008 Flag Day event and the state summer workshop.

 The Yavapai Chapter NSDAR continues its “Service to America” by sponsoring WWII veterans for its tenth Honor Flight AZ.
 The latest sponsored flight was September, 2017.
 In 2015, 2016, and early in 2017, Yavapai Chapter members joined Embry-Riddle Aeronautical University (ERAU) cadets to accompany the World War II veterans.
 The chapter has sponsored trips to Washington, D.C., for 300 veterans.
 Eleven different members of our chapter have traveled on one or more of the trips.
 Many of our members have traveled to Phoenix Sky Harbor International Airport to give the veterans tote bags filled with magazines, hats, gloves, scarves, and other items for their trip.
 Members are also present for their return to welcome them home.

 Over the past 37 years, we have grown in strength and commitment; starting with only ten ladies, we presently have seventy-nine members and twelve prospective members.